dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

-# Procedures for Managing Metadata
+## Procedures for Managing Metadata
 This sections discusses procedures and recommendations related to the long-term maintenance of metadata a DHIS2 implementation.
 It describes procedural challenges associated with co-ordinating long-term configuration processes and provides example standard operating procedures that can be adapted and used to better co-ordinate these processes.

-## Overview
-There are a number of technical tools and approaches to identify quality issues related to metadata that are discused within this guide.
-The focus of this section however is on the procedural issues that result in these metadata challenges occurring in the first place.
-By reviewing them and outlining measures to mitigate these challenges going forward; they can hopefully be avoided after a system has been reviewed and cleaned.
 Procedural issues that can result in complications when managing metadata include

 - Lack of procedures for adding metadata or modifying the configuration
 - Lack of coordination when adding new metadata
 - Incorrect assumptions when adding WHO digital data packages
 - Revisions of data collection tools over time
+- Linking historical data using indicators

 ### Procedures for adding metadata or modifying the configuration

 Procedures for adding metadata should be available for all DHIS2 implementations.
 You can view some example standard operating procedures for adding [aggregate metadata](https://docs.google.com/document/d/1VXnF5KPfiD45h6wH04kUNShQVno--TmckMHMyLqZm5I/edit?usp=sharing) and [users](https://docs.google.com/document/d/1pqEQVV5JR7tyo8Zd09vDi3RVQ9E9R782OYNl-w9-5zQ/edit?usp=sharing) respectively.

-When implementing a standard operating procedure, training on each specific procedure should be considered.
-These procedures often go beyond the mechanics of customization/modification of metadata and require those that are adding or modifying the configuration to closely consider how objects are added to the system and the effect this has on the overall ease of use of the system.
+When implementing a standard operating procedure, training on each specific procedure should be performed and evaluation of its implementation should continue until it is standard practice.
+These procedures often go beyond the mechanics of customization/modification of metadata and require those that are adding to or modifying the configuration to closely consider how objects are added and the effect this has on the overall ease of use of the system.

 ### Lack of coordination when adding new metadata